Haoyu2/frcc/README.md

     ./plot_all.sh
     # This will parse all the logs and copy all the relevant figures to
     # `experiments/data/figs/frcc-nsdi26/evaluation`.
-See plot.sh for mapping
+See plot_all.sh for mapping
     # between the pdf files and figures in paper.
     ```